joliencremers/waspr/paper.md

 @Srivastava2015-hf as a method for scaleable Bayesian computation.
 The idea behind using the Wasserstein barycenter is simple.
-Instead of sampling from the posterior distribution using Markov Chain Monte Carlo (MCMC), or other, methods on the entire dataset, the data is split up into several subsets on for each of which samples from the subset posterior are obtained.
+Instead of sampling from the posterior distribution using Markov Chain Monte Carlo (MCMC), or other methods on the entire dataset, the data is split into several subsets from which samples from the posterior are obtained.
 The samples from the subset posteriors are then combined into one estimate of the full posterior using the Wasserstein barycenter.
-This is advantageous in case of big data.
-MCMC algorithms often take a long time to converge, especially in case of complex models and/or big datasets.
-The WASP setup allows for parallel and distributed computation, thereby increasing computational speed.
+This is advantageous in case of big data, as MCMC algorithms often take a long time to converge, especially in case of complex models and/or big datasets.
+The WASP setup allows for parallel and distributed computation, thereby increasing computational speed tremendously.

 WASP is not the only scaleable Bayesian method.
 It is one of a set of scaleable Bayesian methods that obtains subset posteriors using some